 moderators.
 We do this to ensure that:

 If you comply with the group guidelines sent to

 you when you join the group, you will be taken off moderation quickly.
 The

 main reason people stay on moderation is because they do not trim their

-posts.
+posts or use hashtags or subject lines incorrectly.
 So please read up on this in the group guidelines.
 If you get

 stuck, just ask for help.